-Advice Note that premises and conclusions are kinds of claims, so each line should be expressed as a complete declarative sentence (e.g. "Brains are squishy and moist," but not simply "squishy and moist").
+Note that premises and conclusions are kinds of claims, so each line should be expressed as a complete declarative sentence (e.g. "Brains are squishy and moist," but not simply "squishy and moist").
 Each claim should be clear and precise.
-You must be very selective about which details you include.
+You must be selective about which details you include.
 Do not embroider your description unless it adds necessary clarity.
 Do not use complicated words or phrases unless you have to.
-The use of nonsense language will have a strong negative effect on your grade.
+The use of nonsensical language will count against your grade.
 Pay special attention to quantifiers (e.g. all, every, each, many, some, one, none) and modal terms (e.g. necessarily, must, possibly, might, could, will, sufficient).

-Collaboration Since this is an unusual and difficult assignment, I encourage you to help each other.
+Collaboration Since this is an unusual and difficult assignment, I encourage you to help each other, especially at first.
 However, each student is responsible for submitting their own assignment, which should not be too similar to any other submitted assignment.
 E.g. Hille may help Ada on her map, but Hille and Ada cannot submit the same map (or maps with only minor changes in wording).
-Perhaps if Hille helps Ada on her map, then Ada can help Hille with a different map.
-Also, the skills required for constructing maps will be essential in later assignments, so it is important that you understand the process.
+Perhaps if Hille helps Ada on her map, then Ada can help Hille with a map for a different argument.